Alabama Academy of Eye Physicians and Surgeons

 You are welcome to contact our executive director, Meghan Martin, if you have any questions.
 Email firstname.lastname@example.org or call 334-954-2513.

 ALEPS is a medical association located in Montgomery, Ala., comprised of ophthalmologists who are licensed to practice medicine in Alabama and/or other states.
 The purpose of ALEPS is the promotion and advancement of ophthalmic medicine in all phases.

-The business of the Society is conducted by a Board of Directors and Executive Director.
-Board meetings are held periodically at various locations throughout the State and annually at the S.E.
-Eye Regional Meeting each summer in Sandestin, Florida.
+The business of the Academy is conducted by a Board of Directors and Executive Director.
+Board meetings are held periodically at various locations throughout the state and each summer at the Southern Eye Congress in Sandestin, Florida.

-ALAO co-hosts each summer with the Louisiana, Mississippi, and Tennessee Academies of Ophthalmology, an annual Southeast Eye Regional Scientific Meeting at Sandestin, Florida.
-The meeting is open to ophthalmologists, ophthalmic technicians, and office administrators from throughout the country.
+ALAEPS co-hosts an annual Southeast Eye Regional Scientific Meeting each summer with the Louisiana, Mississippi, and Tennessee Academies of Ophthalmology.
+The meeting is open to ophthalmologists and ophthalmic technicians from throughout the country.

-ALAO works in conjunction with the Medical Association of the State of Alabama (MASA), on legislative issues at the state and federal levels.
-See www.alabamamedicine.org
+ALAEPS works in conjunction with the Medical Association of the State of Alabama, on legislative issues at the state and federal levels.
+See www.alabamamedicine.org.

 ALAEPS is represented at the national level by the American Academy of Ophthalmology (AAO).
 See www.aao.org.